Famous Painters – Hand-Painted Reproductions

 4- Claude Monet (1840–1926)

-Master of Impressionism, he captured the changing effects of light and nature in his famous series of Nymphéas and la Cathédrale de Rouen.
+Master of Impressionism, he captured the changing effects of light and nature in his famous series of Water Lilies and the Cathedral of Rouen.

 See the collection - 1026 works

-Genius of the Italian Renaissance, he left a monumental mark through his frescoes of the Sistine Chapel and his sculpture of the David.
+Genius of the Italian Renaissance, he left a monumental mark with his frescoes of the Sistine Chapel and his sculpture of the David.

 See the collection - 37 works